Key Takeaways

 What if the officer is criminally charged—does that affect my civil case?

-Criminal proceedings are separate but can help your civil case.
-A criminal conviction can be used as evidence in the civil case.
+Criminal proceedings are separate but can affect your civil case.
+A conviction, plea, or sworn testimony may create admissions or evidentiary issues that matter in the civil case.
 However, even if the officer is acquitted or never charged, you can still pursue civil claims—the standards of proof are different.

 Do I have to prove the officer had malicious intent?